petergeoghegan/gensort/README.txt

 ./postgres_load.py

 Note that the number of worker threads is configurable (see --help).
 The tool currently always uses "Daytona Sort" style ascii keys.

-It may also create a table with a skew, to moderately decrease the effectiveness of abbreviated keys.
+The wrapper script supports creating a table with skew, to moderately decrease the effectiveness of abbreviated keys.
+By default, 100 million tuples are created.
+Currently, the size of the resulting PostgreSQL table is 6512 MB with that default.